- About My Place

 If a vehicle is parked in a legal parking spot on the street for more than 7 days without being moved, it may be considered abandoned.
 Abandoned vehicles are subject to towing upon investigation from the Evanston Police Department (City Code Title 10 Chapter 6).

-Most single family homes and multi-family residences with less than four units use City sanitation services.
+Most single family homes and multi-family residences with less than four units use City sanitation services for refuse collection.
 These residents should follow these General Guidelines for Refuse Disposal.
 Community members moving into multi-family dwellings with more than four units use private waste haulers and should consult either their building managements or these private hauling companies for disposal guidelines and regulations.

 The City picks up yard waste weekly beginning April 1 through an advertised date in December.
 Yard waste must be collected separately from household waste.

 Household Hazardous Waste

-The City’s Streets and Sanitation Division DOES NOT collect household hazardous waste.
-Visit the Solid Waste Agency of Northern Cook County home page to find a list of accepted materials and facilities that collect this waste.
+The City’s Streets and Sanitation Division DOES NOT collect household hazardous or chemical waste.
+Visit the Solid Waste Agency of Northern Cook County website to find a list of accepted materials and facilities that collect this waste.

 Available free at James Park from April to the end of November.

-A special pick-up is needed when you have an unusually large amount of garbage, especially after a move-out or move-in.
-Please call the Streets and Sanitation office at 847.866.2940 to request a special pick-up.
+When you have an unusually large amount of garbage, especially after a move-out or move-in, you can request a special pick-up online or call 3-1-1 to request a special pick-up.
 A fee will be placed on your next water bill for payment.